International Association of Professional Base Ball Players: 1878 season

+The 1878 IA champion Buffalo Bisons.

-In 1878, the league lost two teams - Guelph and Columbus - however, it added the Binghamton Crickets, Hornellsville Hornells, Lowell Lowells and Syracuse Stars.
+In 1878, the league lost two teams, Guelph and Columbus; however, it added the Binghamton Crickets, Hornellsville Hornells, Lowell Lowells and Syracuse Stars.
 The cities of Buffalo, New York, Hartford, Connecticut, New Bedford, Massachusetts, New Haven, Connecticut, Springfield, Massachusetts and Worcester, Massachusetts also had representatives.
-Buffalo finished in first place.

-Bud Fowler, the first known African-American player in organized baseball, pitched for the Lynn club in 1878.
+Bud Fowler, the first African-American player in organized baseball, pitched for the Lynn club in 1878.

+Buffalo was awarded the pennant at the league's winter meetings, after resolving a controversy where the second-place Syracuse club claimed a win by forfeit that would have tied them for the league lead.
+The win was vacated, but the convention voted to give third-place Utica the pennant instead, citing Syracuse and Buffalo leaving the IA for the National League.
+They reversed their decision the next day, leaving Buffalo with the pennant.

 Transformation and hiatus

-The Buffalo Bisons, winners of the 1878 pennant, and the Syracuse Stars seriously hurt the International Association's chances at major league status when they joined the rival National League for the 1879 season.
+The Buffalo Bisons, winners of the 1878 pennant, and the Syracuse Stars seriously hurt the International Association when they joined the rival National League for the 1879 season.
 At the same time, the London Tecumsehs dropped out of the league, causing it to be renamed the National Base Ball Association entering the 1879 season.
 Under that name, it played through the 1880 season before dissolving.

-The league did not operate from 1881 to 1887.

-International Association of 1888–1890

-In 1888, outfielder Patsy Donovan of the London Tecumsehs led the league in batting with a batting average of either .359 (according to the Donovan family web site) or .398 (according to the London Tecumsehs' official scorer C. J. Moorehead in a 1903 copy of The London Advertiser), had 201 hits, scored 103 runs and stole 80 bases.
-His second season with the Tecumsehs was less successful due to a leg injury.
-Donovan went on to an outstanding career in Major League Baseball, even playing a significant role in scouting Babe Ruth.
+Newspapers of the era referred to it more succinctly as the National Contest or National Championship, not to be confused with the National League, which was known simply as the League.

+1879

+Teams from nine cities competed during the 1879 season: Teams of this era were commonly referred to simply by their city, such as "the Holyokes" or "the Worcesters".